paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-051-transportation-of-hazardous-material.md

 In subsection (f)(1), the words “(relating to coordination of Federal information policy)” are omitted as surplus.

 #### Amendments
 2012—Subsec. (e)(2).
 Pub.
-L. 112–141 inserted “through a competitive process” after “shall be made” and struck out “hazmat employee” after “nonprofit”.
+L. 112–141 inserted “through a competitive process” after “shall be made” and struck out “hazmat employee” after “nonprofit” in introductory provisions.

 2005—Subsecs. (a) to (d).
 Pub.
 L. 109–59, § 7126, substituted “Secretary” for “Secretary of Transportation” in introductory provisions of subsecs. (a) to (c) and “Secretary shall” for “Secretary of Transportation shall” in introductory provisions of subsec. (d).